Ryswick/Spider-Nightmare/README.md

 Killing a spider gives you 5 points.
 The score system is working with the following formula :
  * New score = Actual score + 5 * combo multiplier * difficulty multiplier

+There is a possibility to play the game only with a mouse by downloading the good version.

 ===============

 Jeu programme en C# avec XNA et une Kinect avec Léo Riera.